mapsforge/mapsforge/docs/Getting-Started-Map-Writer.md

 We recommend using the main memory mode only for small input files (< 200 MB in PBF format) as it requires quite a huge amount of memory (about ten times the size of the input file).

+## Land/Sea Feature Encoding
+For a minimum compatibility of maps generated, the following standard for encoding land and sea areas is suggested:
+ - either have a single sea polygon at the bottom or more complex sea polygons (this is really up to map makers to decide, the single sea polygon is smaller in the map file but has the effect of some double drawing), tag natural=sea
+ - define land areas with tag natural=nosea
+ - everything else

+It is encouraged to include land/sea areas for the entire bbox of the map (so even if the real map data covers just one irregularly shaped polygon, the land/sea should be for the whole bbox), the overhead is often not great and the result looks much better on maps.

+The old practice of implicitly assuming that the background is land-coloured and not defining land areas is deprecated.

 ## Defining a Custom Tag Mapping via XML

 This section describes how to configure the ***known tag set*** via an XML file.
 The *known tag set* comprises all OSM tags (for ways and POIs) that are known to the renderer.
 You can use the XML configuration to define which subset of the known tag set should be included in the map file and to configure the zoom levels on which map objects first appear.